 Elizabeth Kneebone

-Elizabeth Kneebone is Assistant Vice President of Community Development Research at the Federal Reserve Bank of San Francisco.
-In this role, she manages the Community Development research team and shapes and contributes to its research portfolio, with a focus on examining challenges and promising practices related to economic opportunity.
+Elizabeth Kneebone is assistant vice president of research in Community Engagement and Analysis at the Federal Reserve Bank of San Francisco.
+In this role, she manages the Community Engagement and Analysis research team and shapes and contributes to its research portfolio, with a focus on understanding the economic experiences of lower-income communities and informing community development stakeholders on promising practices related to economic opportunity.

-Elizabeth holds a Master’s in Public Policy from the University of Chicago, and a bachelor’s degree in history from Indiana University.
+Elizabeth holds a master’s degree in public policy from the University of Chicago, and a bachelor’s degree in history from Indiana University.